National Office Staff

 Emma’s background is in the non-formal education sector, having worked as a trainer and facilitator for many years before moving into research and evaluation work.
 Emma’s future learning plan includes finishing an MA in Child, Family and Community Studies to complement her B(Sc) Honors Degree in Education and Training.

 Sarah is our Volunteer Officer and joined the National Office in July 2010.
 Sarah has had a varied career at operational and management level in the Corporate, Education and NGO Sectors.
 Driven by her commitment to volunteerism, Sarah has brought her 4.5 years of experience working with Volunteering Ireland to the team in Educate Together.
 Her role is to support voluntary engagement at both the national office level and across the network of schools.
 A passionate volunteer herself, she has volunteered with festivals, community radio, a programme addressing child begging and at Board level in three other organisations.
 A thirty-something year old resident of Dublin, Sarah is Canadian-Irish and her passion is music!
 A weekend stroll on Donabate beach with her dogs wraps up the week nicely!

 School Support Officer

-Louise has held the position of School Support Officer at Educate Together for over 4 years.
+Louise has held the position of School Support Officer at Educate Together since 2008.
 She is responsible for providing and developing training programmes for Boards of Management, both online and face-to-face.
 She provides leadership support (confidential advice) to Chairpersons and Principals in the Educate Together network.
 She also provides support and guidance to school management in the following areas: HR (including recruitment, redeployment and contracts), Enrolment, Child Protection, Garda Vetting and Patronage (leases, recruitment of school staff).

 Louise previously held the roles of Administration Manager and Team Assistant at Educate Together.
 She holds a M.A in History and a B.A. in History, Politics and Social Studies from UL.